rbsdev/third-party-content-embed/README.md

 Simple workaround to embed third party content inside articles, keeping everything neat and tidy! or in other words, ~~responsive~~ fluid.

 It works as a proxy, creating a layer that will resize the content if needed to fit everything inside the available width.
-All modern browsers are supoorted and Internet Explorer 9+.
+All modern browsers are supported and Internet Explorer 9+.

 ## How to build